rebelsky/csc207c/_mps/blockchains.md

 The E rubric says "Avoids recreating structures, such as the `MessageDigest` and some individual arrays, that need not be recreated."
 However, it looks like your sample code creates a new `MessageDigest` each time we try to hash and creates a new array each time we want to put an `int` or a `long` into the digest.

 > Yup.
 We were striving for straighforward code in the examples (believe it or not).
 You should write better code for an E.

 ## Acknowledgements

 This assignment comes from materials developed by Peter-Michael Osera and Anya Vostinar.
-Samuel A. Rebelsy made a variety of updates, including the new Q&A section and renaming the characters from Alice/Bob to Alexis/Blake.
+Samuel A. Rebelsy made a variety of updates, including the new Q&A section.